HaxeFoundation/haxe/tests/README.md

  1. Head to AppVeyor, [add a new project](https://ci.appveyor.com/projects/new).
  2. Select the forked repo under your account.
- 3. The build worker provided by the AppVeyor free plan is very slow.
-In order to avoid reaching the 40 min build time limit for each build, it is recommanded to test only the targets you're interested.
-Go the *settings* page of the new project, select *Environment*.
-Click *Add variable* under *Environment variables*.
-Enter `TEST` in the *name* field, and a comma-seperated list of targets (e.g. `neko,macro`) in the *value* field.
- 4. Push to the repo to trigger a new build.
+ 3. Push to the repo to trigger a new build.
 The build result should be available at `https://ci.appveyor.com/project/<user_name>/haxe`.

 ### SauceLabs